psych0sykes/portfolio/README.md

-# Hi, I'm Blake

-Here's an opportunity to learn a bit about me.
-Check out the deployment of my portfolio at: https://psych0sykes.github.io/portfolio/
+# Blake's Old Portfolio
+After learning some new skills, I rebuilt my portfolio with React.
+This is the old version that I built using jQuery.

+Deployed to Github Pages at: https://psych0sykes.github.io/portfolio/